SansGuidon/bookmarks/README.md

 * [Daniel Miessler](https://danielmiessler.com/blog/the-peter-principle/) - The Peter Principle / Anything that works will be used in progressively more challenging applications until it fails.
 * [Daniel Miessler](https://danielmiessler.com/blog/measuring-quality-culture/) - Measuring the Quality of a Culture
 * [Mubashar Iqbal](https://willrobotstakemyjob.com/) - Will robots take my job ?
 Make the test ;-)
+* [Sanna](https://twitter.com/Nikkitita69/status/407949378251280384/photo/1) - [IMG] What if physical illness was treated the same way mental illness is...?

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job